Program level agreements and contract governance

 Family Preservation and Restoration

 The delivery of PSP family preservation and restoration services are a key component of PSP.
 Read more on Family Preservation and Restoration Services.

 Although legislation does allow for the adoption of Aboriginal children, as the last option within the permanent placement principles hierarchy, Aboriginal peoples do not support open adoption for Aboriginal children for cultural reasons.
 Adoption is not considered suitable for Aboriginal children.
 Read more on open adoptions.

 Guardianship orders aim to give children and young people greater stability after a Children’s Court decision that they cannot live with their parents.
 Read more on Guardianship Orders.

-Agencies funded by FACS must operate in accordance with their contractual requirements, legislation and FACS policies and guidelines.
+Agencies funded by DCJ must operate in accordance with their contractual requirements, legislation and DCJ policies and guidelines.
 DCJ contracts for the provision of Permanency Support Services include:

 - the Funding Deed (governs overall terms and conditions of the contractual agreement)

 - the PSP Program Level Agreement (governs the delivery of services for PSP)

 - schedules one one through to six of the PLA (govern specific aspects of service delivery detailed below).

 PLA Schedules one to six: